hclbaur/sdt-core/docs/SPECIFICATION.md

 <code>sdt:compare-dateTime('1970-01-01T00:00:00Z', '1970-01-01T00:00:00+01:00')</code>
 returns <code>1.0</code>.<br>

-If either argument is a local date-time, the implicit time zone will be used to compare it against the other.
+Note: if either argument is a local date-time, the implicit time zone will be used to compare it against the other.

 This function can be used as a comparator in a sort statement.